playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </ol>
 ```

-In fact, the default metadata that is defaulted by specific tags can be directly applied manually to an element of a different tag.
+In fact, the metadata that specific tags have by default can be manually applied to an element of a different type.
 The metadata that is passed to the browser when using `<li>` is typically involving that element pertaining to a `listitem`, using the `role` attribute, we can add that information to a `<div>` itself.

 ```html
 <ol>